-- Park Place residential paseo 45' - Park Place commercial paseo, between Starbucks and Mediterranean Grill - 35' - San Antonio Center Phase 2 service street, between hotel and parking garage - 59' - Employment Area Setbacks (Page 72) and Extent of Surface Parking (Page 121) Consistent with the character area descriptions provided to Council in February 2018, new developments in Employment Areas should be "campuslike environments, with landscaped public and private amenity areas and pathways, with buildings accessible from and oriented to the street, without necessarily creating a urban street frontage."
-Based on previous office projects approved (700 East Middlefield Road, and projects on Clyde and National Avenues), minimum setbacks were established to achieve the desired character, considering landscaping, open areas, tree canopy, separations between buildings and access to the sidewalk.
-In addition, to maximize the available space for open area, surface parking is highly discouraged.
+- Employment Area Setbacks (Page 72) and Extent of Surface Parking (Page 121) Consistent with the character area descriptions provided to Council in February 2018, new developments in Employment Areas should be "campus-like environments, with landscaped public and private amenity areas and pathways, with buildings accessible from and oriented to the street, without necessarily creating a urban street frontage."
+While no formal comment has been received on this issue, informal applications from some office projects have been inconsistent with the standards in the Plan.
+Based on previous office projects approved (700 East Middlefield Road and projects on Clyde and National Avenues), minimum setbacks were established to achieve the desired character, considering landscaping, open areas, tree canopy, separations between buildings, and access to the sidewalk.
+In addition, to maximize the available space for open area, surface parking is highly discouraged. - Additional Flexibility for TDR Projects (Page 60)-Floor area transferred into the Precise Plan area is exempt from FAR maximums.
+Developers have expressed interest in seeing flexibility for other standards, such as height.
+While exceptions to some standards may have a clear relationship to the transferred floor area, other standards may not, and the City should have discretion to review the exceptions for their relationship to the floor area.

-Question No. 3: Does the EPC have any comments on the standards, or any other comments on the Draft Precise Plan?
+Question No. 3: Does the City Council have any comments on the standards, or any other comments on the Draft Precise Plan?